 Medically Reviewed By: Laura Angers

 Although most people instinctively know when a friendship has become toxic, there are usually a series of warning signs and changes.
 Acknowledging these signs and taking the appropriate steps forward should be the next course of action upon discovering the toxicity of a friendship.
-According to Lifehack, some of the strongest indicators of an unhealthy friendship are as follows: intensive focus on negativity, lack of mutual care/respect, quickness to anger, lack of attempts to keep in touch, only talking about oneself, lack of happiness regarding success/accomplishments, and indifference towards feelings.
+Some of the strongest indicators of an unhealthy friendship are as follows: intensive focus on negativity, lack of mutual care/respect, quickness to anger, lack of attempts to keep in touch, only talking about oneself, lack of happiness regarding success/accomplishments, and indifference toward feelings.

 Communicate Honestly And Effectively

 According to Bustle, one of the most amicable ways to terminate a friendship is to communicate honestly and effectively.
 Someone who feels as though they have grown apart from their soon-to-be former friend should express this and make sure the other party is aware.
 This doesn't mean denigrating the party or belittling their character or personal traits.
 However, honest and effective communication does entail self-expression.

 The reality is that no matter how amicable or polite someone is while ending a friendship, the conversation is unlikely to be happy and carefree.
 Depending on the nature of the friendship, the other individual may be secretly harboring similar feelings, yet fearful of expressing them.
 In this particular circumstance, a mutual decision to part ways may occur, but chances are, the other person may be shocked or even hurt.
 This should be expected.